JuliaFinance/BusinessDays.jl/README.md

 ```

 While one computation takes up to 2 milliseconds, we're in trouble if we have to repeat it for the whole portfolio: it takes about **half an hour** to complete.
-This is not due to R performance, because *RQuantLib* is a simple wrapper to QuantLib *c++* library.
+This is not due to R's performance, because *RQuantLib* is a simple wrapper to QuantLib *c++* library.

 **BusinessDays.jl** uses a *tailor-made* cache to store Business Days results, reducing the time spent to the order of a few *microseconds* for a single computation.
 Also, the time spent to process the whole portfolio is reduced to **under a second**.